jones/chaseparser/README.md

 ***

 `chaseparser` calculates how much money you've spent with your Chase credit card.
 Surprisingly this feature isn't availibe on the chase website so I've written a quick script to fix that.
 This script is invaluable for those for trying to make their sign-up bonus and need to know how close they are to their goal.

+# Instructions

+Download your account activity from the Chase website as a CSV then run `./csvparser --file Activity.CSV`.